dragoncoder047/aelith/brainstorming/world_map.md

 ### voranium flower cave

-* contains a growth of glowing voranium flowers that feed off the same mineral energy as the zugs
+* contains a growth of glowing voranium flowers that feed off the same mineral energy as the zugs, they hang like snot droplets from the ceiling and retract into the ceiling when touched
-* the player can harvest them and they regrow
+* the player can harvest them and they regrow, doing that gets raw voranium mass
 * the player must harvest some of these for each component to be made
 * sequence to obtain purified voranium (requires component #7):
     1. player captures spore inside solar tank with #7 active.